Augustyniak/RATreeView/README.md

      - (void)collapseRowForItem:(id)item;
 Collapses row which is associated with given item.
 All children of the specified item will be collapsed.
 Uses animation type specified in **
 *rowsCollapsingAnimation* property.

+	 - (void)reloadRows
+Reload all rows of the RATreeView without collapsing expanded ones.

 ##RATreeView Data Source
 #####RATreeViewDataSource contains following **required** methods: